Technical workflows

 • Limited autopkgtest (no full-isolation)

-• Build environment may become unclean / non-minimal as testing goes, but salsa/debusine compensates, and snapshots help
+• Build environment may become unclean / non-minimal as testing goes, but salsa/debusine test in minimal environments, and reverting to previous VM snapshots allow easy clean-up

 Example: